weaviate/weaviate-io/developers/weaviate/quickstart/end-to-end.md

 We have prepared a [Jupyter notebook](https://github.com/weaviate/weaviate-examples/blob/main/quickstart_code/quickstart_code.ipynb) which you can run on Google Colab, a cloud Python environment with a browser front end.

-You can click on the below link and try it out without a need to set up a local Python environment.
+You can click on the below link and try it out without the need to set up a local Python environment.

 <a target="_blank" href="https://colab.research.google.com/github/weaviate/weaviate-examples/blob/main/quickstart_code/quickstart_code.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>